rennpy/aliucord-vencord-theme/README.md

 # Preview
-SCREENSHOTS NOT ENTIRELY ACCURATE DUE TO ANDROID 14 (elements in a14 that don't get themed: chatbox input background, active dm button background, channel text color (the icons still work) etc.)
+SCREENSHOTS NOT ENTIRELY ACCURATE DUE TO ANDROID 14 Elements in a14 that don't get themed: chatbox input background, active dm button background, channel text color (the icons still work) etc.